Notice of Privacy Practices FAQs

 The notice describes how the Privacy Rule allows HopeWay to use and disclose protected health information.
 It also explains that:

-Your permission (authorization) is necessary before your health records are shared for any other reason,
+Your permission (authorization) is necessary before your health records are shared for any other reason than as legally allowed per HIPAA,

 HopeWay’s duties to protect health information privacy,